What To Do If Your Dog Is Poisoned: A Step-by-Step Guide

 First things first: Stay calm.
 There are several things you can do to help your dog.

-Step 1: Separate Your Pet From the Poison
+Step 1: Separate Your Pet from the Poison

 If you witness your dog ingest or come into contact with a toxic substance, remove that substance from their reach immediately.
 This could mean moving it to a higher place your dog can’t reach, or in the case of a spill, removing your dog from the room without access to the area of the spill.
 This will prevent further ingestion or contact.